Xiaoyuwang1997/shawnyongwang.github.io/README.md

-# This is Shawn's Personal Page, Welcone!
+# This is Shawn's Personal Page, Welcome!
+# To be fixed: body centered && resolution on the phone webbrower